conda/conda-dot-org/learn/faq.md

 ## I see a problem with the website.
 How do I report it?

 Please create an [issue](https://github.com/conda-incubator/conda-dot-org/issues) in GitHub to report any problems with the website.
 We also welcome pull requests!

+## Where can I find help?

+Join [conda](https://app.element.io/#/room/#conda_conda:gitter.im) on Element where you can connect with our community and get the necessary help.